-The Evergreen Farm has been owned and operated by Jeff and Bev Thorne for a dozen years, with help and support from our children: Brian, Betsy and Mike.
+The Evergreen Farm has been owned and operated by Jeff and Bev Thorne since 2004, with help and support from our children: Brian, Betsy and Mike.
 Now that Brian is in medical school in Wisconsin, and Betsy works in Nashville following her graduation from Vanderbilt University, Mike continues to help in a big way!
 He is a student at nearby Lafayette College, so he leads the team of youth who help our customers choose their perfect Christmas tree.
 We're ready for you, looking forward to seeing your family this year.

 Come tag your tree early!
 Tagging reserves your chosen tree.
 Return when you're ready to take the tree home.
 We'll help by cutting it, carrying it down the hill, trimming branches off as you like, baling it, drilling a hole in its base if you'd like, and even tying it onto your car!
 While we work, you can enjoy hot cider — made from our own apples — and freshly baked cookies right out of the oven while you stay warm by the fire.